CasaJasmina/scrum/README.md

 # Why Github

 Github is one of the essential tools of online collaboration today.
-Many open source projects share and remix code using the platform.
+Many open source projects share and improve their code using the platform.
 Lots of organizations who work in the open use it to manage projects and invite people to participate with them.

 [LINK to Matt's heartbeat post]